 - Please bring your animal to the clinic between

 - You can call us after 3pm to check on your pet’s condition.

-- If your pet does have a wound, you will not be able to bathe them for at least 10 days.
+- If your pet has a wound, you will not be able to bathe them for at least 10 days.
 Therefore, we recommend a bath before surgery if this is of concern to you.

-As referred to in some of our consent forms we offer two main extra care options.
+As referred to in our consent forms we offer two main extra care options.
 They have been excluded from some of our basic packages to make them affordable to every client;